jocelyng012/Python-Project/README.md

 ***Data Analysis***
-  * Read data from CSV file
+  * Read data from the CSV file
-  * Experiment with common benchmark from the area of Machine Learning
+  * Experiment with a common benchmark from the area of Machine Learning
   * Matplotlib visualization and data analysis
 <br>
 <br>

 ***Population Data Analysis***
-  * Read data from JSON file
+  * Read data from the JSON file
   * Structured code by creating dictionaries and lists
   * Analysis and visualize data
 <br>